-As part of the Municipal Energy Manager (MEM) Program, Town of Cochrane has hired a Special Project Planner that will benchmark municipal facilities, identify energy savings opportunities and implement greenhouse gas emission reducing projects.
+As part of the Municipal Energy Manager (MEM) Program, the Town of Banff has hired a Municipal Energy Coordinator that…

 5tonnes CO2e/yearGHG Reductions

 As part of the MCCAC’s Electric Vehicles for Municipalities (EVM) Program, the Town of Banff purchased a 2019 Chevrolet Bolt Battery Electric Vehicle (BEV) and a Proterra Parkade Sweeper BEV.

 The Town of Banff’s Green Fleet policy was introduced in 2016.
 Its purpose was to monitor and set targets for the town’s fuel consumption.
 In 2018 it was rewritten to include a 5 year, aggressive reduction of both fuel consumption and greenhouse gas emissions (GHG).
 Along with these revised targets, Banff also categorizing equipment into great detail, analysing equipment’s scope of use and purchasing new/replacement units with 4 season use efficiencies.
 The town also made the commitment to adopt alternative energy vehicles/equipment whenever possible and is working towards electrifying its fleet and adding the charging infrastructure required to accommodate this growth.

 A major part of this shift in equipment and vehicle use is the cost associated with going to alternative fueled units.
 Electric/hybrid powertrain costs are in some cases substantially higher than that of the internal combustion engines (ice) being replaced.
 Given this increased costs it is important to budget accordingly and to take advantage of help when offered.